-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969

+(NEPA) (42 U.S.C.
 4321-4370f), and have concluded this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
 This rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction.
+This rule involves establishing, disestablishing, or changing Regulated Navigation Areas and security or safety zones.

-This rule involves the establishment of a safety zone.
-An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.
+This rule involves an environmental analysis checklist and a categorical exclusion determination is available in the docket where indicated under ADDRESSES.